ethanabrooks/Obsidian/codemonkeys/design-doc-sketch.md

 Another potential concern is that our clean abstraction might be too rigid for some use cases.
 While separating storage from generation logic works well for standard cases, there might be cases where storage and generation logic are fundamentally intertwined \-- for example, scripts that need to write partial results for long-running traces.
 For these cases, a possible escape hatch is for researchers to write their own `trace_runner.py` implementation while still benefiting from the registry and BUILD infrastructure.
 This flexibility ensures that our abstraction doesn't become a straightjacket for experimental work.

-# Pseudo-Rewards

-To enable independent optimization of components, we propose "pseudo-rewards" \- approximate metrics for the success of each stage:

-**Localization**: Percent of lines in gold patch included in output ("recall" in the Codemonkeys paper)

-**Patch Generation**

-- The proportion of tasks where at least one generated edit (out of N sampled) passes the gold test (the “ground-truth” test used to evaluate submissions for the benchmark).
-This measure is called “coverage” in the CodeMonkeys paper.
-- More approximate metrics that bypass test execution (for speed):
-  - Textual similarity to gold patch (as measured by Levenshtein distance or LLM)
-  - Test coverage of proposed fixes

-**Selection**

-- Directly running the gold test on the selected patch (ground-truth reward)
-- Include gold patch among proposed patches and test ability of selection to identify it

 # Caching Strategy

 Caching is critical for both development velocity and cost management.
 The localization stage in particular is expensive, requiring multiple LLM calls per file.
 Without caching, we would quickly hit rate limits and incur significant costs when training models on our \~15k instance dataset.